 OASAS is responsible for assuring the development of comprehensive plans, programs and services in the areas of research, prevention, care, education, training, treatment and rehabilitation to address chemical dependencies and/or compulsive gambling problems of individuals and their families.
-OASAS operates 12 inpatient Addiction Treatment Centers (ATCs) that provide short-term intensive chemical dependence rehabilitation services.
+OASAS operates 12 inpatient Addiction Treatment Centers ("ATCs") that provide short-term intensive chemical dependence rehabilitation services.
 With the exception of the Kingsboro and the Van Dyke ATCs, all ATCs are housed on the grounds of State psychiatric centers.
 In addition, OASAS oversees an addiction treatment service system that provides a full array of drug, alcohol and compulsive gambling treatment, prevention and recovery programs that provide a continuum of care.
 The care ranges from short-stay detoxification centers to long-term drug and alcohol free residential communities.
-These services are provided to a large diverse population of approximately 236,000 unique individuals each year.
-In addition, over 300,000 youth receive recurring prevention services annually.
+These services are provided to a large diverse population of approximately 234,000 individuals with substance use disorders ("SUD") or gambling problems each year.
+Additionally, over 300,000 youth receive recurring prevention services annually.

-OASAS is also responsible for the regulation and licensing of certain Voluntary Agency Facilities financed with the proceeds of the Bonds, as well as certain Voluntary Agency Facilities financed with the proceeds of the Prior Authority Bonds.
-Such regulation and licensing includes determining the need for the facility, review of plans and specifications for construction of the facility, the right to conduct inspections and audits and the establishment of a reimbursement rate for client care.
-In addition, the capital costs and projected financing sources for any such Voluntary Agency Facilities financed from proceeds of the Bonds and the Prior Authority Bonds are subject to the approval of DOB.
+OASAS also is responsible for the regulation and certification of certain Voluntary Agency Facilities financed with the proceeds of the Bonds, as well as certain Voluntary Agency Facilities financed with the proceeds of the Prior Authority Bonds.
+Such regulation and certification includes determining the need for the facility, review of plans and specifications for construction of the facility, the right to conduct inspections and audits and the establishment of a reimbursement rate for client care.
+In addition, the capital costs and projected financing sources for any such Voluntary

+Agency Facilities financed from proceeds of the Bonds and the Prior Authority Bonds are subject to the approval of DOB.